artturipa/myblog/irm_basics/blog.md

 Roles sn_grc.ROLE_NAME are legacy roles, now they are separated.
 Legacy roles are contained in new roles.
 For example both sn_compliance.user and and_risk.user contain sn_grc.user.

 Risk and compliance roles both have levels admin, manager, user, reader.
-In addition to those, compliance has role **Compliance Developer** [sn_compliance.developer] (contains Compliance Admin).
+In addition to those, compliance has role **Compliance Developer** [sn_compliance.developer] (contains Compliance Admin) (used for article templates in Policy mgmt).
 Roles with higher access contain role with lower access.

 **GRC business user lite** [sn_grc.business_user_lite] can:
 * Read and update if assigned to them: